rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter_typed/README.md

 sockets) to the Routing Service.
 -   `src/SocketStreamReader` implements an `StreamReader` that reads sample information from a UDP socket.
+-   `src/SocketStreamWriter` implements an `StreamWriter` that sends sample information to a UDP socket.
 -   `test/send_shape_to_socket.py` implements a simple tester to send shape type data to a UDP socket.
+-   `test/receive_shape_from_socket.py` implements a simple tester to receive shape type data from a UDP socket.

 For more details, please refer to the *RTI Routing Service SDK* documentation.